smartfile/django-transfer/README.rst

 Once the mapping is configured, you can use absolute paths, which will be converted to the locations required by nginx.
-If you later switch to a different server (apache or lighttpd) these absolute paths will continue to function without changing your code.
-Similarly, when ``settings.DEBUG == True`` absolute paths will be required so that the development server can send the file directly.
+If you later switch to a different server (apache or lighttpd), these absolute paths will continue to function without changing your code.
+Similarly, when ``settings.DEBUG == True``, absolute paths will be required so that the development server can send the file directly.

-If you don't configure any mappings, and you are using server type ``'nginx'``, an ImproperlyConfigured exception will be raised.
+If you do not configure any mappings, and you are using server type ``'nginx'``, an ImproperlyConfigured exception will be raised.
 Mappings are ignored when the server type is not ``'nginx'``.